qpdf/qpdf/README-windows.txt

 You may need to disable antivirus software to run qpdf's test suite.

-To be able to build qpdf and run its test suite, you must have MSYS from MinGW installed, and you must have ActiveState Perl.
-The Perl provided by MSYS won't work reliably.
-It partially works, but some tests will fail with it because it doesn't support all the capabilities required by the test driver.
-Here's what I did on my
+To be able to build qpdf and run its test suite, you must have MSYS2 installed.
+This replaces the old process of having a mixture of msys, mingw-w64, and ActiveState perl.
+It is now possible to do everything with just MSYS2.
-system:

-Install ActiveState perl.
-The versions of perl included with git bash and mingw are not able to run the test suite.

-Install MinGW-w64.
-From MinGW-w64 download page, grab the installer and run it.
-First install the i686 compiler to C:\mingw-w64, and then install x86_64 compiler to the same location.
-The installer will automatically created mingw32 and mingw64 directories under mingw-w64.

-Grab the latest mingw-get-inst from the MinGW project.
-We are using this for shell and build utilties but not for the compiler.
-Run the installer.

-Install under basic:
-  mingw-developer-toolkit
-  msys-base

-Use C:\mingw32\msys\1.0\msys.bat to start a shell.
-In the shell, run

-mingw32-get install msys-zip

-Add to path in this order:
-  C:\mingw32\msys\1.0\bin
-  C:\mingw-w64\mingw64\bin
-  C:\mingw-w64\mingw32\bin

-ensuring that they are after ActiveState perl.

-Check to make sure zip and unzip are in your path, make --version shows at least 3.81, perl --version shows the perl from ActiveState, and gcc --version is the 64-bit gcc. (zip is not actually needed unless you are running the tools to create the releases.)
+Here's what I did on my system:

+* Download msys2 (64-bit) from msys2.org
+* Run the installer.
+* Run msys2_shell.cmd by allowing the installer to start it.
+* From the prompt:
+  * Run `pacman -Syuu` and follow the instructions, which may tell you to close the window and rerun the command multiple times.
+  * pacman -S make base-devel git zip unzip
+  * pacman -S mingw-w64-x86_64-toolchain mingw-w64-i686-toolchain

-Install suitable Microsoft Visual Studio edition.
+If you would like to build with Microsoft Visual C++, install a suitable Microsoft Visual Studio edition.
 In early 2016, 2015 community edition with C++ support is fine.
 It may crash a few times during installation, but repeating the installation will allow it to finish, and the resulting software is stable.

-To build qpdf, start the msys shell from a command window started from one of the Visual Studio shell windows.
+To build qpdf with Visual Studio, start the msys2 mingw32 or mingw64 shell from a command window started from one of the Visual Studio shell windows.
+You must use the mingw shell for the same word size (32 or 64 bit) as the Windows compiler since the MSVC build uses objdump from the msys distribution.
+You must also have it inherit the path.
+For example:

+* Start x64 native tools command prompt from msvc
+* set MSYS2_PATH_TYPE=inherit
+* C:\msys64\mingw64

 Image comparison tests are disabled by default, but it is possible to run them on Windows.
 To do so, add --enable-test-compare-images from